 Sagne torte is a spiral-shaped that originated in Puglia, Italy, and is commonly served with a variety of mixed sauces.
 One of the most traditional recipe is sagne e fagioli from the Abruzzo region.

-This highly popular style originated in the regions of Calabria and Campania, and features a large tubular shape, almost like slices of a garden hose.
+This highly popular types of style originated in the regions of Calabria and Campania, and features a large tubular shape, almost like slices of a garden hose.
 They are commonly used in based recipes, like this paccheri with ragù napoletano recipe , seafood recipes or any type of with heavy garlic accents.

 Originating from Naples, tortiglioni features a tubular design with small ridges that run in a slightly diagonal direction down the length of the tube.
 This not only makes it a beauty to look at, but it serves a great functional purpose as well, as tortiglioni is a perfect match to hold full-bodied sauces of all kinds.